webscreenwriter/webscreenwriter.github.io/README.md

 ### A free Final Draft alternative.

 Keyboard Shortcuts:
-1. Enter -> create a new line
+1. Enter -> Create a new line
 2. Tab -> Capitalize current line text
+3. Left Control -> Italicize the current line text

+Saving is done automatically.
+Clear cookies to start a new script.

 Coming soon to an update near you:
 - Exporting